JessWillCode/Infinity_Nikki_Styling_Calc/README.md

 # Infinity Nikki Stylist Hub

 ## Description
 Infinity Nikki Stylist Hub is a web-based tool designed to enhance the gameplay experience for *Infinity Nikki* players.
-Built with **Next.js, React, Chakra UI, and Tailwind CSS**, this hub provides an intuitive UI for outfit styling, score calculations, and personalized recommendations.
+Built with **Next.js, React, daisyUI, and Tailwind CSS**, this hub provides an intuitive UI for outfit styling, score calculations, and personalized recommendations.
 Over time, it will expand to become an all-in-one tool for all aspects of the game, including progress tracking and optimization.

 [Visit the Deployed Site here](infinity-nikki-stylist-5xe2iifw8-jesswillcodes-projects.vercel.app)